NatLibFi/melinda-rest-api-importer/README.md

 ## Usage

-While service is in use it polls Mongo for jobs for OPERATION in state `IMPORTER.IN_QUEUE` prioritizing prio jobs.
-When a job is found, the record(s) belonging to it are fetched from it's AMQP queue in chunks of max.
-100 records and forwarded to aleph-record-load-api for actual importing to Melinda.
+While service is in use it polls Mongo for jobs for `OPERATION` prioritizing prio jobs.
+When a job is found, the record(s) belonging to it are fetched from it's AMQP queue in chunks suitable chunks of records and are forwarded to record-load-api for actual importing to Melinda.
 When all loadprocesses for a job are done, the job is transitioned to state `DONE` in Mongo.

 ### Environment variables
 | Name                | Mandatory | Description                                                                                                        |